bbmokhtari/django-translations/docs/guide/context.rst

 Resetting the translations
 ==========================

-To reset the translations of the context's scope in a language use the :meth:`~translations.context.Context.reset` method.
+To reset the translations of the context's purview in a language use the :meth:`~translations.context.Context.reset` method.
 This resets the translations on the :ref:`translatable fields \
-<specify-fields>` of the context's scope.
+<specify-fields>` of the context's purview.

 .. testsetup:: guide_reset